angelod1as/recibo-poem-printer/README.rst

 This thing only works because of the amazing help from `Belono <https://github.com/belono>`_ and the `Python ESC/POS <https://github.com/python-escpos/python-escpos/>`_ contributors.

 Many thanks to `Cuducos <https://github.com/cuducos>`_ for Python tools and clarification on some doubts.

+Many thanks to `Jonas Marques <https://twitter.com/jonassmarques>`_ for his tips and always-ready answers to my many questions.

 PRs are encouraged and appreciated.